silv3rr/glftpd-webui/README.md

 ## Variables

-Options can be set with environment variables, in docker-run.sh or docker-compose.yml.
+Options can be set with environment variables, or (permanently) in docker-run.sh or docker-compose.yml.

 Example: